cp-algorithms/cp-algorithms/CONTRIBUTING.md

 ### Optional Plugins

-- **Git Revision Date Plugin**: Disabled by default but can be enabled with:
+- **Git Revision Date Plugin**: Disabled by default, as it produces errors when you have uncommited changes in the working tree.
+Can be enabled with:

     ```console
     export MKDOCS_ENABLE_GIT_REVISION_DATE=True